Musical Theater Program

 - All selections should be memorized

-Musical Preparation and Placement As a student in the Musical Theater Program, you are expected to bring the following items:
+Musical Preparation and Placement As a student in the Musical Theatre Program, you are expected to bring the following items:

 - Dance/jazz shoes for an indoor dance floor